FlicksonJ/labify/README.md

 ## Usage

 Labify provides a user-friendly interface for managing your lab inventory.
-Simply launch the application and start adding, updating, or removing items from your inventory.
+Simply launch the application and start adding, editing, moving, restocking, or removing items from your inventory.

 ## Acknowledgements